 How Women Pioneers Helped Shape Sonoma County's Craft Beer Legacy

 In 1976, the New Albion Brewing Company was founded in Sonoma County by Jack McAuliffe, Suzy Stern, and Jane Zimmerman, becoming America’s first modern microbrewery.
 While McAuliffe is often credited as the sole founder, Stern and Zimmerman played vital roles in the brewery's creation and operations.
 Stern was particularly key in funding and contributing to the brewing and sales processes.
 Their collective efforts laid the foundation for the craft beer movement, inspiring countless microbreweries.
-Today, Sonoma County is recognized as a craft beer epicenter, with innovative breweries like Russian River Brewing Company contributing to our reputation.
+Today, Sonoma County is recognized as a craft beer epicenter, with innovative breweries like the Russian River Brewing Company contributing to our reputation.

 Sonoma County’s Wellness Retreats Blend Cannabis with Nature and Relaxation

 Sonoma County is home to award-winning cannabis farms and transformative wellness retreats.
 Experiences range from yoga and meditation sessions infused with cannabis to nature walks and spa treatments enhanced by CBD and cannabis therapeutics.
-Visitors are invited to explore local cannabis farms, engage with knowledgeable cultivators and industry experts to learn about sustainable growing practices, innovative extraction methods, and the latest developments in cannabis research.
+Visitors are invited to explore local cannabis farms and engage with knowledgeable cultivators and industry experts to learn about sustainable growing practices, innovative extraction methods, and the latest developments in cannabis research.